jjrom/resto/README.md

 **IMPORTANT** the previous configuration assumes that your resto installation is in the "resto" directory within the web server document root.
-If it is not the case, you should change all "/resto/" occurences in the configuration example to match your installation
+If it is not the case, you should change all "/resto/" occurrences in the configuration example to match your installation

 ### PostgreSQL configuration

 Two configurations are possible :

-* A socket configuration (**prefered** if PostgreSQL and Apache are on the same server you should)
+* A socket configuration (**preferred** if PostgreSQL and Apache are on the same server you should)
 * A TCP/IP configuration

 **Socket configuration**